gabrielbaran/mktgames/README.md

 ## 📄 Licença

-Este projeto está sob a licença MKTGAMES
+Este projeto está sob a licença MKTGAMES.